Berber Silver Jewellery Guide: History, Craftsmanship, and Cultural Significance Explained

 Regulations and Cultural Heritage Policies

-Berber silver jewellery is closely connected to cultural heritage protection laws in several North African countries.
+Berber jewellery is closely tied to cultural heritage laws in North Africa.
+Governments and institutions work to protect these traditions from loss and misuse.

 • Cultural heritage protection laws